glowinthedark/acw/docs/acw16.md

 ## FULL DEFINITION AND SYNONYMS OF PAIN:

-Back in 1929, the Websterï¿½s New International Dictionary had a much stronger definition of pain than is contained in The American Heritage Dictionary.
+Back in 1929, the Webster’s New International Dictionary had a much stronger definition of pain than is contained in The American Heritage Dictionary.
 Therefore, we have added the 1929 definition.

 PAIN:  n.
-[ME. peine, F. peine,  L. poena, penalty, punishment, torment, pain,   Gr. poinh penalty. ]  1.
+[ME. peine, F. peine, < L. poena, penalty, punishment, torment, pain, Gr. poinh penalty. ]  1.
 Punishment; suffering or evil inflicted as a punishment for crime or connected with the commission of a crime; penalty; fine.
-2. A form of consciousness characterized by desire of escape or avoidance, and varying from slight uneasiness to extreme distress or torture;  an affection or feeling proceeding from a derangement of functions, disease, or bodily injury. ï¿½The pain of Jesus Christ.ï¿½  (Chaucer).  ï¿½When I speak of bodily pain and pleasure of sense, I do not, of course, mean to imply that such pain pleasure is not mental.
-I only mean that we are unable to assign its mental conditions, except in a vague . . . way.ï¿½  (G.F.
+2. A form of consciousness characterized by desire of escape or avoidance, and varying from slight uneasiness to extreme distress or torture;  an affection or feeling proceeding from a derangement of functions, disease, or bodily injury.
+“The pain of Jesus Christ.”
+(Chaucer).
+“When I speak of bodily pain and pleasure of sense, I do not, of course, mean to imply that such pain pleasure is not mental.
+I only mean that we are unable to assign its mental conditions, except in a vague . . . way.”
+(G.F.
 Stout).
 3. The torment of hell or purgatory; hell; purgatory.
 Obs.
 4. pl.
-The throes or travail of childbirth; labor; ï¿½ formerly used also in the  sing. ï¿½She . . . travailed, for her pains came upon her.
+The throes or travail of childbirth; labor; — formerly used also in the  sing.
+“She . . . travailed, for her pains came upon her.
 (1 Sam. iv.
 19).
 5.
 Distressing uneasiness of mind; mental suffering; grief;  Obs., solicitude, apprehension, or anxiety.
 6. Labor; effort; trouble; also, difficulty.
 Obs.
 7. Vet. pl.
-A scabby disease of horsesï¿½ feet.
+A scabby disease of horses’ feet.
 8.  pl.
-Labor; toilsome effort; care or trouble;  ï¿½ also sometimes construed as sing.  ï¿½And all my pains is sorted to no proof.ï¿½  (Shakespeare).  ï¿½The labored earth your pains have sowed and tilled.ï¿½  (Dryden).
+Labor; toilsome effort; care or trouble;  — also sometimes construed as sing.
+“And all my pains is sorted to no proof.”
+(Shakespeare).
+“The labored earth your pains have sowed and tilled.”
+(Dryden).
 Syn.: — PAIN, ACHE.
-PAIN denotes sharp, sharp, sometimes sudden, ACHE, continuous, often dull, bodily suffering; both words are used fig(uratively) of mental states, as, ï¿½They gnawed their tongues for pain.ï¿½ (Rev. xvi.10); ï¿½a fellow that never had the ache in his shouldersï¿½ (Shak.);  ï¿½Joy, . . .  too intense, is turned to painï¿½ (Shelley); ï¿½By a sleep to say we end the heartacheï¿½  (Shak.).
+PAIN denotes sharp, sharp, sometimes sudden, ACHE, continuous, often dull, bodily suffering; both words are used fig(uratively) of mental states, as, “They gnawed their tongues for pain.”
+(Rev. xvi.10); “a fellow that never had the ache in his shoulders” (Shak.);  “Joy, . . .  too intense, is turned to pain” (Shelley); “By a sleep to say we end the heartache”  (Shak.).
 See PANG, DISTRESS, EFFORT.